-Voting shall be done by show of hands or by a name call unless the general meeting decides otherwise by a simple majority of the votes cast.
+Voting shall be done by show of hands unless the general meeting decides otherwise by a simple majority of the votes cast.
 In case of an electronical shareholders' meeting, each shareholder shall be granted the right to vote directly in an electronic way unless the general meeting decides otherwise by a simple majority of the votes cast.